 For example, the Berlin location has a partnership-based cooperation with workshops for people with disabilities.
 The location there works with a total of eight different workshops with varying activities for the employees and the different workshops.
-Some employees support us in the packaging and labelling of tools, others prepare them for dispatch or sort the tools.
-A total of more than 140 employees work for us in the individual workshops.
+Employees' tasks include labelling, unpacking, operating machines, batching, serving in the canteen and sorting tools.
+A total of approx. 160 employees work for us in the individual workshops and on our factory premises.
 Due to the high support staff ratio, we achieve a high level of quality through these employees.
 The topic of inclusion in particular plays an important role for us.
 The integration of people with disabilities is therefore a given for us.

 As we have not only outsourced the work, but also anchored a disability workshop directly in one of our plants, we attach great importance to the design of these workplaces.
 For example, a move and expansion of the Mosaik disability workshop took place during the reporting period.
-Around 70 employees from the workshops work at the location itself.
+Around 80 employees from the workshops work at the location itself.

-By moving to approx. 1,200 m, we doubled our capacity.
+By moving to approx. 1,200 m2, we doubled our capacity.
 The disability accessible workplaces have been refurbished; a new laser marking system has been integrated and new disability accessible changing and sanitary rooms have been established.
 This investment in the expansion of the workshop is therefore essential not only for our company, but also for the employees of the Mosaik disability workshop.